Zaitsev11/webcrawler/README.md

 	 *
 	 * TLDR; This program is a search engine specifically for alcoholic beverages / food in Wikipedia.
 	 *
-	 * This will be the backbone of the palit-up.com project.
 	 *
 	 * Enjoy!
 	 *